Conference Housing Guide

 GROUPS WITH MINORSIn order to remain compliant with Texas Education Code § 51.976, all individuals who will have contact with minors during campus programs must complete state-approved training on preventing sexual abuse and child molestation.
 The purpose of this policy is to comply not only with the minimum legal requirements but to also ensure all campus programs for minors are conducted in a manner that is as safe as possible.
 All groups with minor participants must provide documentation that each individual working or volunteering has completed the state-mandated sexual abuse and child molestation training through the Texas Department of State Health Services (TDSHS) no later than 30 days prior to arriving at the University of Houston.
 More information can be found here.

 MEALSSeveral meal options are available to accommodate a variety of schedules.
-Moody Towers Dining Commons is an on-campus, all-you-care-to-eat facility that caters to many tastes and dietary needs.
+We have an on-campus, all-you-care-to-eat facility that caters to many tastes and dietary needs.
 Many of our groups choose this option due to cost and convenience.
-For groups planning special events, trips offsite or those who prefer a grab-and-go option, Moody Towers Dining Commons is always an option.
-Please visit the website for a full catering menu.
+For groups planning special events, trips offsite, or those who prefer a grab-and-go option, the on-campus dining commons is always an option

 All cars parked on campus must display a University-issued parking permit.
 Reservations for parking permits must be reserved ten business days prior to arrival since requests for same-day parking cannot be guaranteed.
 The parking lots nearest the residence halls are Zone D and Zone E on the attached map.
 If guests choose, they can park at the Welcome Center Garage for a daily fee.
 A limited amount of metered parking is available outside of summer conference facilities.